 - Mildewstat: Prevents the regrowth of mold and mildew spores

 One way to determine a product’s effectiveness is to check that it is EPA-registered (you can search for the product on the site).
-The bottle or container should be marked with an EPA registration number as proof that it has been tested and registered with the EPA as a fungicide or mildewstat.
+The bottle or container should also be marked with an EPA registration number as proof that it has been tested and registered with the EPA as a fungicide or mildewstat.

-Many products work quickly to kill mold, with some fast-acting formulas requiring just one minute of treatment time.
-Others require up to 15 minutes or more.
 Whether or not the mold returns depends on how well you follow the manufacturer’s instructions for use, whether or not the product includes treatment to prevent future mold growth, and whether or not you take steps to prevent future moisture or humidity problems in damp areas, such as basements.
 "We don’t want to actually kill mold, we want to just remove it," says Michael Rubino, author of The Mold Medic and founder of HomeCleanse.
 If you remove the mold but don't stem the source of moisture, the mold will return.

 Removing mold or mildew may sound like a tough task, but choosing the right product can make application easier.
-For indoor applications, many mold removers come in spray bottles that give thorough, even coverage—even in hard-to-reach areas.
-Take note of whether or not the product you choose requires scrubbing after application.
-In overhead areas, like above a shower, this could be more challenging and you may find it easier to look for a product that requires no elbow grease.
+For indoor applications, many mold removers come in spray bottles that give thorough, uniform coverage—even in hard-to-reach areas.

-When mold or mildew is outside of the home, you might look for a larger concentrate product that can be diluted to cover many square feet of siding, decking, or other materials.
+Outdoor mold or mildew may require a more concentrated product that can be diluted to cover many square feet of siding, decking, or other materials.
 Some outdoor mold removers come in bottles that are ready to be attached to your garden hose for faster, even application.

 How do mold removers work?

-Products designed to get rid of mold work by killing the spore (or root) of the mold.
-After you apply the product, most formulas require you to wait at least 15 minutes.
-During this period, the product is destroying mold spores at the roots while cleaning and disinfecting the treated surface.
-Most mold removers also work to prevent future mold growth by leaving behind an antimicrobial coating.
+Products designed to get rid of mold work by targeting the spore (or root) of the mold.
+After you apply the product, most formulas require you to wait a few minutes.
+During this period, the product is destroying mold spores at the roots, while cleaning and disinfecting the treated surface.
+Many mold removers also work to prevent future mold growth by leaving behind an antimicrobial coating.

 Are mold removers safe?

 When used according to manufacturer directions, mold removers are safe for homeowner use.
-However, it’s important to take note of any directions for ventilation or personal protective equipment–like wearing a mask while using mold remover.
+However, it’s important to take note of any directions for ventilation or personal protective equipment, such as wearing a mask while using mold remover.
 You should also follow any directions to wear gloves to prevent skin irritation when applying the product, and never mix a cleaner with another.